About the Board

 Governors serve an initial 4 year term and may be nominated to serve for a second such period.
 In exceptional circumstances a governor may serve a further 2 years but never beyond this maximum of 10 years.
 Suggested names of people to join the Board may come from a variety of sources; from constituent Area Meetings of the General Meeting, from Old Scholars, parents and any other interested parties.

-The full Board meets once a term as do the three main subcommittees Education Committee, Finance Committee, and Strategic Development Committee.
+The full Board meets once a term as do the three main subcommittees Education Committee, Finance Committee, and Planning and Marketing Committee.
 An Executive Committee comprising clerks of committees plus the Bursar and the Heads of both schools keeps things ticking over between meetings of the full Board.
 A Search & Governance Committee (3 or 4 strong) is responsible for overseeing Board training, induction of new members and close liaison with the GM Nominations Committee to maintain Board numbers and spread of skills.

 In addition to these committees there are several small working groups as needed - at present these are the Asset Management Group, the Business Working Group, the Risk Assessment Group and the Bursaries Scrutiny Group.
 Individual governors attend meetings of the Health and Safety Committee, and the Senior School Council.

 Governors are encouraged, indeed expected, to play as full a part in the life of the school as other commitments and living at a distance permit.
 The Board is committed to fostering an understanding of Quaker values and practice among staff and pupils, as well as making the work of the school known to the wider Quaker community.